law-dwg/LSQR-CUDA/README.md

 make run
 ```
 ### Inputs
 You will then be asked if you would like automatic test inputs generated for you and what sparsity you would like to have Matrix A set to.
-The range of auto-generated inputs is set in ln 107-109 of [main.cu](source/gpu/main.cu), but can be manually changed if desired.
+The range of auto-generated inputs is set in the start, end, and iteration variables of [main.cu](source/gpu/main.cu#107), but can be manually changed if desired.
 If you have your own inputs available, you will need to save them as files with .mat (dense and sparse matricies) and .vec (vectors) extensions in the [input](source/input/) directory.
 These must use a white space delimiter: " ", and have a number of values such that Ax=b can be satisfied.

 Inputs should have the following notation:
 * ```#Arows_#Acols_A_#sparsity.mat```